My microwave is haunted.

 BECAUSE IT’S THE ONLY THING THAT MAKES SENSE.

 Okay so I wanted some potato salad the other day.
 But the tidal wave of my soul lead me down a path of curiosity, which on any normal day is borderline hazardous for my life and anyone in nearby proximity.
+Maybe I should know how about the action of with food.
 Because I didn’t want like, a REGULAR potato salad, with boiled potatoes and mayo and all that.
 Not that there’s aaaaanything wrong with it.
 I mean, I can totally dig on that kind.
 My mom makes it all the time with a little paprika on top.

 WAIT, do you think the microwave is trying to tell me it’s happy I bought it over the one I almost bought?

 Like, “You did the right thing, gurlfrin. kudos.”
 Or something like that?
 No?

 So I roasted the potatoes.
 I KNOW I KNOW, it’s summer and hot and I don’t wanna turn on my oven waaaaaah.
 BUT LISTEN, you’d have to boil water if you weren’t roasting!
 Which is just as hot, right?